TziporaMu/formsTest/README.md

-This application mimics the Public Complaints page of the Israeli Judiciary Authority found at https://publiccomplaints.court.gov.il.
+This application mimics the Public Complaints page of the Israeli Judiciary Authority.
 The goal is to recreate this page with a modern frontend using Angular and a backend built on .NET 9.

 Backend: .NET 9
 Prerequisites